sheet848/fuwari-zone/src/content/posts/dashboard/index.md

 I focused on functionality and aesthetics but didn't implement comprehensive ARIA labels, keyboard navigation, or screen reader support.
 Accessibility should be built in, not added later.

-## Skills Gained

-After completing this project, I'm confident in:

-- **React fundamentals**: Props, state, hooks, context
-- **Component architecture**: When to split components, how to structure folders
-- **Material-UI**: Theme customization, advanced components, styling patterns
-- **Form handling**: Validation, error display, user experience
-- **Data visualization**: Chart selection, configuration, theming
-- **Routing**: React Router patterns, nested routes
-- **CSS**: Grid, Flexbox, modern layout techniques
-- **Third-party integration**: Reading documentation, adapting examples
-- **Problem-solving**: Debugging, DevTools usage, searching for solutions

 ## Conclusion

 Building this admin dashboard was transformative.
-It moved me from tutorial-following to building production-ready applications.
 The combination of Material-UI's design system, powerful libraries like Formik and Nivo, and proper architectural patterns taught me how professional developers build scalable applications.

-The most valuable lesson: **Use the right tools for the job**.
-Don't build data grids from scratch when Material-UI DataGrid exists.
-Don't write custom validation logic when Formik and Yup solve it elegantly.
-Don't design your own chart library when Nivo provides beautiful, responsive visualizations.

 For anyone building their own admin dashboard, I recommend: